Mahimali937/GradeMyProfessor/README.md

 # GradeMyProfessor

-This project is a comprehensive course & professor evaluation platform built for **CUNY Hunter College**, helping 10,000+ students make data‑driven decisions.
+This project is a course and professor evaluation platform built for CUNY Hunter College, helping 1,000+ students access in-depth grade distributions, performance trends, and student feedback to make data-driven academic decisions.

-## 🧠 The Team:
+## The Team:

 | Member    | Position   | Responsibilities                       |
 | --------- | ---------- | -------------------------------------- |